mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 'Horn' and 'Short Horn' are momentary.
 'Mute' and 'Bell' are latching.

-'Mute' can be hidden by changing a prefernces.
+'Mute' can be hidden by changing a preferences.

-See the :ref:`operation/operation:virtual sounds - in phone loco sounds (ipls)` section of the operation page for more information usuing the IPLS.
+See the :ref:`operation/operation:virtual sounds - in phone loco sounds (ipls)` section of the operation page for more information using the IPLS.

 See the :doc:`In Phone Loco Sounds (IPLS) </configuration/ipls>` page for more information on the configuring IPLS buttons.